hy-dev/exim/README.md

 An architecture for HTML5 apps using Facebook's Flux.js library.

-Standing on the shoulders of giants
+> Standing on the shoulders of giants.

-## 8 reasons why Exim
+## 7 reasons why Exim

 1. React.js - using the great Facebook base
 2. Flux.js - new architecture from Facebook, modern replacement for MVC.
-3. Intelligible React-based Router
+3. Ultra-cool sugar for React router
 4. Tremendeously simple structure.
+Just enough for 99% of everyday dev needs.
 5. First-class JS & coffeescript with support for short syntax.
 6. Lightweight, no big dependencies.
 7. Brunch, Grunt, Gulp boilerplates.
 Bower, NPM, Browserify, AMD & Common.js support
-8. Great conventions.

 ## Dependencies